 ||||

-| characteristics[organism part] | required | sample-metadata | Anatomical part of the organism from which sample was derived | |
+| characteristics[organism part] | required | sample-metadata | Main normalized anatomical term for the sample | |

 |